bizztreat/keboola-ex-segment/MANUAL.md

 - `#access_key` is your S3 access key
 - `#secret_access_key` is your S3 secret access key
 - `region` is where your data is stored
-- `olderThan` is optional.
+- `changed_in_last_days` is optional.
 If missing or has value 0 it load all files.
 With number it loads files old for number of days.

 ## Contact